 Not having your own priorities, or putting your priorities behind someone else’s is one of the worst habits of the unsuccessful person.
 Of course, doing the work your boss asks you to do, helping out family and friends, etc. are things that everyone should do — but successful people understand where their priorities fit in.

 Successful people tend to be the ones with the guts to say no to an invitation or a request to volunteer when they really don’t have time.
-They also tend to be the ones who write the book, get the promotion, start the business, or go on that trip of a lifetime, because they kept their own priorities front and centre.
+They also tend to be the ones who write the book, get the promotion, start the business, or go on that trip of a lifetime, because they kept their own priorities front and center.

 If you tend to put off your most important work until later, spending the first part of your day answering emails, browsing the internet, etc., you’ll have trouble being as successful as you can possibly be.
 For most people, their most productive time is when they first start working, and so that’s the time you should tackle your most challenging tasks.